Didcot Parkway railway station

-Didcot Parkway is a railway station serving the town of Didcot in Oxfordshire, England.
-The station was opened as Didcot on 12 June 1844 and renamed Didcot Parkway on 29 July 1985 by British Rail to reflect its role as a park and ride railhead.
+Didcot Parkway is a railway station serving Didcot, a town in Oxfordshire, England.
+The station was opened as Didcot on 12 June 1844 and was renamed Didcot Parkway on 29 July 1985 by British Rail, to reflect its role as a park and ride railhead.
 It is 53 mi 10 chain down the line from London Paddington and is situated between Cholsey to the east and Swindon to the west.